 Many cats voluntarily become helper companions to blind or deaf humans or other animals.
 Cashew, a blind and deaf Labrador Retriever belonging to Terry Burns of Pennsylvania, had a great friend in Libby, a tabby who led Cashew around obstacles, guided her to her food dish and slept with her each night.
 And Libby is not an isolated case.

-In Australia, someone dumped a litter of kittens into a garbage can near Anne Jordan’s husband’s workplace.
-He brought the kittens home and the couple bottle-fed them until they were old enough to be adopted.
+In Australia, someone dumped a litter of kittens into a garbage can near Adrian Jordan’s workplace.
+He brought the kittens home and he and his wife bottle-fed them until they were old enough to be adopted.
 Of the kittens, they kept only Mancat because no one chose him.
 The Jordans’ elderly Pug, Mary, was nearly blind due to injuries, and by the age of 14 had completely lost her vision.
 Mancat became Mary’s helper, guiding her around pieces of furniture, accompanying her to the garden and standing beside her during meals to ensure that the Jordans’ other dogs didn’t steal food from her bowl.
 The Jordans built small steps enabling Mary to climb up to their bed where she slept.
 Mancat helped Mary negotiate the steps every single night and then snuggled up beside her to sleep.

 Blindness is not the only disability with which cats can help.
 Anecdotal reports by cat owners indicate that many cats become “hearing cats” for deaf owners despite a lack of training.
 These cats let their owners know when a baby is crying in another room, a doorbell rings or a fire alarm goes off.